The more used Java domain-driven framework

 Learning how to write simple Java classes is enough to write complete applications.
 The OpenXava bundle is prepared for a rapid startup.

 AJAX user interface with no page reloading.
-List mode with paging, ordering, filtering, adding / removing / moving columns, PDF reports, export to Excel, etc. Detail mode with tabs, frames, dialogs, editors for references and collections, etc.
+List mode with paging, ordering, filtering, adding / removing / moving columns, PDF reports, export to Excel, cards format, charts, etc. Detail mode with tabs, frames, dialogs, editors for references and collections, responsive layout, etc.

 Mobile user interface